farhanazrupaidha/farhanazrupaidha-markdown/_posts/bild-1_invisible-attachment.md

 * * * * *

 It took me about a 15-minute walk from Frankfurt-Bahnhofsviertel to the school to witness the reality of homeless drug addicts.
 As members of society, they are highly visible but also invisible at the same time.
-A painful and depressing sight for humanity collectively.
+A painful and sad sight for humanity collectively.

 * * * * *